PERS participates in the Oregon Transparency Website.

 The report is arranged by actuarial pool, with Independent (non-pooled) employers listed first, followed by School Districts, ending with employers participating in the State and Local Government Rate Pool.

 Rates are applied based on pay date.
-These rates were effective for payrolls dated on and after July 1, 2015, even if the pay was for work performed before that date.
+These rates are effective for payrolls dated on and after July 1, 2017, even if the pay was for work performed before that date.

 Rates in this report include normal cost, unfunded actuarial liability (UAL), side accounts (if applicable), and retiree healthcare.